This Thai Green Curry takes only 15 minutes of prep time! All it takes is one pot, it’s loaded with rich flavours, and is bound to be a crowd pleaser!

 Add in the thai basil on top, and stir in the sambal oelek (or Sriracha) if using.
 Serve with rice, naan bread and a lime wedge.
 Enjoy!!

 Recipe NotesThis recipe is vegan and gluten free.
 The coconut flour is totally optional, and it just depends on whether you want a slightly thicker curry sauce.
+If you don't have Thai basil, you can use a subtle mint, or parsley!
 P.S.
 I use and love this green curry paste: it's vegan & gluten free!

 If you try this Thai Green Curry please let me know in the comment section below, or tag me on instagram with the hashtag #jessicainthekitchen!
 For more exclusive recipes follow me on Instagram AND on Snapchat: jessinkitchen.